rackerlabs/support-how-to/content/general/ord1-data-center-consolidation-faq.md

 team will run audits on your servers before the migration to identify and resolve any potential migration issues in advance.
-They will work with you and your account team to determine and agree to any special pre-migration and post-migration requirements or instructions that you might for turning off and turning on your solution.
+They will work with you and your account team to determine and agree to any special pre-migration and post-migration requirements or instructions that you might have for turning off and turning on your solution.
 The migration team will then focus on successfully executing your instructions on the night of the migration.